 Since Graduate Assistants play an important role in the educational and work activities of the university, GA’s should be given assignments and supervision that will help them to grow academically and professionally.
 In this, their graduate studies and assistantship responsibilities should reinforce each other.
 Research projects, when possible, should work in concert with their thesis or dissertation.
 Teaching should give them greater insight into the content of their chosen area of study.
 Service responsibilities should provide an environment where the student learns more about working in a professional space.
 To this end, GA’s should not be asked or required to perform such tasks as getting coffee, picking up dry cleaning for their supervisor, or getting a faculty member’s kids from school.
 The best graduate experience will evolve from careful planning and monitoring to see that both the GA and the university benefit from the relationship.

 Graduate Assistant Classifications

 At the University of Central Florida, the term Graduate Assistant or GA is a general marker used to classify all the different categories of appointments available to graduate students.
-Note that Graduate Assistantships are only available to graduate students who have been regularly admitted to a graduate program of study.
-Students who have been Provisionally Admitted or are enrolled in a Certificate program are not eligible to hold a GA appointment.
+Note that Graduate Assistantships are only available to graduate students who have been admitted to a degree-seeking graduate program of study.
+Graduate students enrolled in fully online programs that exempt them from paying campus-based fees are not eligible for university assistantships.
+Students who are enrolled as non-degree seeking or in only a Certificate program are also not eligible to hold a GA appointment.

 Teaching Assistant (GTA)